kiwi-lang/LyraStarterGame/Docs/Welcome/Flow.rst

 Using this setup we always seamless travel between maps.
 A base setup is loaded as a client (GameMode, Character etc...)
-The requirements for a maps are defined in an "Experience" (ULyraExperienceDefinition) which will add gameplay features (components to actors, Widget)
+The requirements for a maps are defined in an "Experience" (ULyraExperienceDefinition) which will add gameplay features (components to actors, Widget, etc...) when needed.

 Setup Overview
 --------------